Skulk2Fade/pe-ratio-app/README.md

 threshold for each stock.
 Alerts and warnings use this per-stock value.
 If no threshold is provided the default of 30 is used.

+## Scheduled Alerts

+Alert emails are sent on a schedule using **APScheduler**.
+Each user can configure how often their watchlist should be checked.
+Visit the *Settings* page after logging in to choose an alert frequency in hours.
+The default is 24 hours.
+The background job runs hourly and only sends alerts when your selected interval has elapsed.